nicobao/agora-decentralized/README.md

 - Agora associates this nullifier with the `did:key`
 - login from another device means generating a new did:key and associating a new RariMe proof to it with the same nullifier
 - users then sign all their content with the did:key seamlessly and securely on a third-party wallet without needing any dependency.
-- we broadcast these signed data and ZK proofs to Nostr
+- we broadcast these signed data and ZK proofs to Nostr.
+Currently we don't broadcast actual data, just hashes, so users can easily request data deletion from trusting our server.

 ### Summary of the Problem Space:
 - We focus on **zk-anonymous social interaction**, which differs from pseudonymous/public social apps.